 We will organize 10 Urban Labs to adapt cultural planning methods for wider use in the BSR, including topics of cultural mapping, cultural visioning, stimulating local social innovation etc.

-12 BSR Demonstrator projects in the neighborhoods of cities and towns will address challenges such as shrinking cities, social inclusion, gentrification, lack of community life and others.
+12 BSR Demonstrator projects in the neighbourhoods of cities and towns will address challenges such as shrinking cities, social inclusion, gentrification, lack of community life and others.

-Residencies for artists will be organized to have a fresh view on the potentials of the neighborhoods and games will be used to involve children and young people to empower their creativity in finding the best solutions for local challenges as well as well as finding new opportunities.
+Residencies for artists will be organized to have a fresh view on the potentials of the neighbourhoods and games will be used to involve children and young people to empower their creativity in finding the best solutions for local challenges as well as finding new opportunities.